hpesoj5/tcc-genlog/README.md

 Select the corresponding generators in the `Choose generators...` dropdown and the end date of the autofill function.

+Set the target generator reading (optional) to reach and the date you want to autofill logs to.
+If the target generator reading is not set, every EAS entry will have the reading increase by 0.5.

 ![dialog](src/images/dialog.png)

 When prompted, a name can optionally be entered.